thosgood/thosgood.github.io/content/blog/2020-05-29-connection-confusion.md

 But how can we make sense of having three seemingly different definitions?
 I mean, the second two are even about vector bundles really, but instead sheaves of $\mathbb{R}_X$-vector spaces.
 Indeed, we would call $\nabla$ in the first definition a _strong morphism of vector bundles_, the $\nabla$ in second definition a _differential operator of order $0$ in $TX$ and order $1$ in $E$_, and the $\nabla$ in the third definition a _differential operator of order $1$_.

-Things become a little bit clearer when we look at the following nice hierarchy of notions of morphisms though.
+Things become a little bit clearer when we look at the following nice hierarchy of notions of morphisms though:

 |             Relation | Name                                 | Description                                                                                                                                      |Notes|
 |---------------------:|:-------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------|:-|